 Our fly rods are produced using superior materials from top to toe.
 Our fly rod blanks, many with a translucent finish, are difficult to produce (our technology partner constantly reminds us), many blanks are rejected, and only the very best quality blanks from each batch go on to carry the Epic name.

 We use superior cork & components and each fly rod is made one at a time, as the customer orders it, right here in our small studio workshop in Wanaka, New Zealand.
-We proudly state that our product is not mass produced using cheap components or cheap Asian labour.

 We take great pride in our originality of design and workmanship - even our natural glass rod tube is unique.